Sunnywu1010/2-3_A8_restaurant_list_add_router/README.md

 2. Search the specific restaurant you want.
 3. See more details to each restaurant that on the list.
 4. Create, edit, delete your restaurant list.
+5. Sort your restaurant list by name, category or location.
 4. Run locally.

 ## Environment SetUp